Maserati: Ferrari

 Since early 2002, Maserati once again entered the United States market, which has quickly become its largest market worldwide.
-The company has also re-entered the racing arena with their Trofeo and, in December 2003, the MC12 (formerly known as the MCC), which was developed according to FIA GT regulations and has since competed with great success in the world FIA GT championship, winning the teams championship three consecutive times from 2005 to 2007.
+The company has also re-entered the racing arena with their Trofeo and, in December 2003, the MC12 (formerly known as the MCC), which was developed according to FIA GT regulations and has since competed with great success in the world FIA GT championship, winning the championship three consecutive times from 2005 to 2007.
 The MC12 has also been raced in various national GT championship as well as in the American Le Mans series.
 The Maserati MC12 is based on the Ferrari Enzo sports car; 50 street-legal homologation models (roadsters and coupés) have been sold.